Asset Location: The Missing Piece in Your Investment Puzzle?

 1. Invest Tax-Efficiently

 In taxable accounts, prioritize tax-efficient investments like index funds, ETFs, and municipal bonds.
-Reserve tax-inefficient investments, like fixed income and high-yield bonds, for tax-advantaged accounts.
+Reserve tax-inefficient investments, like fixed-income and high-yield bonds, for tax-advantaged accounts.

 1. Reassess Regularly